MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 > Unlike in versions of Windows that pre-date Windows 10 or Windows Server 2019, you can no longer use the registry to configure the TCP receive window size.
 For more information about the deprecated settings, see [Deprecated TCP parameters](#deprecated-tcp-parameters).

 > [!NOTE]
-> For detailed information about the available auto-tuning levels, see [Auto-tuning levels](#auto-tuning-levels).
+> For detailed information about the available autotuning levels, see [Autotuning levels](#autotuning-levels).

 **To use netsh to review or modify the autotuning level**